secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/bv-benefits-netherlands/index.html.md

 Cycle to work will have a maximum expenditure of 1200 EUR for a bike.
 The team members can avail this benefit every 2 years.
 This duration will be calculated based on the start date of the previously availed bike scheme benefit.

 *Bike Applications:*
-1. The team member will email to Total Rewards team to initiate participation in the scheme.
-In the email they will mention the bike of their choice and accessories (if required)
+1. Send an email to Total Rewards and HR Savvy (`payroll@savvy-group.eu`) to request participation in the scheme.
+In the email, mention the bike of your choice and accessories (if required).
-2. Once the request to participate in the scheme is approved by Total Rewards team, they will inform HR Savvy on `payroll@savvy-group.eu` with the details shared by the team member.
-3. HR Savvy will arrange an addendum to the employment contract which will be signed by GitLab and the team member.
+2. HR Savvy will arrange an addendum to the employment contract which will be staged by Total Rewards for GitLab and the team member to sign.
-4. Once the contract is signed, HR Savvy will invoice GitLab and purchase the bike on behalf of GitLab.
+3. Once the contract is signed, HR Savvy will invoice GitLab and purchase the bike on behalf of GitLab.
-5. Total Rewards will notify payroll to reduce the team member's gross salary by the cost of the bike as per the addendum.
+4. Total Rewards will notify payroll to reduce the team member's gross salary by the cost of the bike as per the addendum.

 If a team member would want to purchase a bike more expensive than the 1200 EUR maximum the process is as follows:
 * HRSavvy will invoice the seller for the entirety of the bike.